immersive-web/webxr-test-api/explainer.md

 In order to allow javascript tests for WebXR there are some basic functions which are common across all tests, such as adding a fake test device and specifying poses.
 Below is a Javascript IDL which attempts to capture the necessary functions, based off what was defined in the spec.
 Different browser vendors can implement this Javascript IDL in whatever way is most compatible with their browser.
 For example, some browsers may back the interface with a WebDriver API while others may use HTTP or IPC mechanisms to communicate with an out of process fake backend.
+Because of this, any "synchronous" methods that update the state of a device or controller are not guaranteed to have that updated state respected until the next "requestAnimationFrame" returns.

 ```WebIDL
 partial interface XR {